blinkloader/slk/README.md

-# SLK - minimalistic slack chat cli
+# SLK - minimalistic slack cli

 ### Benefits
-- minimalistic, enjoyable slack chat interface
+- minimalistic, enjoyable slack interface
 - no need to swich apps
 - helps you to save power if you need it
 - for those (like myself) who don't like slack to be opened all the time